Take this quick quiz to find out

 - be a full master’s course (180 higher education credits) e.g. MA, MSc, MRes, MPhil, LLM, MBA

-- start during the 2025/26 academic year (between July 2025 and June 2026)
+- start during the 2026/27 academic year (between August 2026 and June 2027)

 - not be eligible for funding by your employer or through Access to Work (if applicable)

 You must apply to your university before applying for a Snowdon Master’s Scholarship.
 You will need to show evidence of your course offer during the application process.
+The only exception is if applications for your course do not open until later in the year – in this case we will discuss this with you.

 Your course